dccn-tg/tg-toolset-golang/README.md

 - [repository](repository) contains tools and libraries for repository data management.
   * [repoutil](repository/cmd/repoutil): a CLI for managing local access to repository collections.

-Various CLIs take a YAML-based configuration file for setting up connections to, e.g., project database, filers, etc..
+Various CLIs take a YAML-based configuration file (via the `-c` option) for setting up connections to, e.g., project database, filers, etc..
 An example YAML file is provided [here](configs/config.yml); and the codes that "objectize" the YAML file are located in the [pkg/config](pkg/config) directory.

 Most of the re-usable libraries are written to support the CLI tools listed above.
 Those libraries are organised in various `pkg` directories: